 KNOTT’S TASTE OF MERRY FARM promises to be the most festive celebration that Knott’s Berry Farm has put on this year.
 Although not quite as robust as the previous Fall-O-Ween event, there’s TON of merriment to be found with character greets, entertainment, decorations and of course fantastic eats, sweets, and treats.

-Knott’s Berry Farm invited us to come check out the first weekend of the event and to taste some of the menu offerings that are part of the event so we invite you now to take a look at summer 2020 KNOTT’S TASTE OF MERRY FARM!
+Knott’s Berry Farm invited us to come check out the first weekend of the event and to taste some of the menu offerings that are part of the event so we invite you now to take a look at KNOTT’S TASTE OF MERRY FARM!
 ENJOY!

 As with just about most things during these times, you want to try to avoid peak times if you want to stay away from crowds.
 By not arriving for opening, you avoid lines of people waiting for the event to start.